Margaret Ingels: Career

 Following graduation, she worked for the Chicago Telephone Company in the traffic engineering department.

 She then left Chicago in 1917 for Pittsburgh and the Carrier Engineering Corporation, where her interest in air conditioning began.

 She received her Mechanical Engineering professional degree in 1920 and the next year she joined the American Society of Heating and Ventilating Engineers research lab, where she studied air conditioning for six years.
 "She perfected a new portable machine that determines the amount of germ-laden dust in schoolrooms and public places" while conducting field tests for the New York Commission on School Ventilation.

 In 1931, she returned to the Carrier-Lyle Corporation where she stayed until her retirement.
 At Carrier, she "helped perfect the sling psychrometer, which is used to read the relative humidity of the air."

 She was a spokesperson for the profession, speaking to more than 12,000 people during more than 200 speeches from 1932 to 1952.
 In 1937, she was included in an article by M. Elsa Gardner on Women Engineers in the journal of the Women's Engineering Society, alongside Kate Gleeson, Elsie MacGill, Frances Hurd Clark, Mary Olga Soroka, Marie Lurhing, Marie Reith, Olive Dennis, Isabel Ebel, Hilda Lyon and Amy Johnson.

 In 1940 she was selected as one of 100 women in the United States who had successful careers in fields not open to women in 1840.

 Works

 She wrote more than 45 technical papers, as well as an article titled Petticoats and Slide Rules, which documented "the pioneer American women of the engineering field."

 Legacy and Commemoration

 A dormitory named Ingels Hall was opened in August 2005 at the University of Kentucky intended for women engineering students.

-The Student Chapter of the Society of Women Engineers at the University of Kentucky established a Fellowship Fund in her memory for students enrolled in a Master of Science or Ph.D. program in an engineering discipline.
+The Collegiate Section of the Society of Women Engineers at the University of Kentucky established a Fellowship Fund in her memory for students enrolled in a Master of Science or Ph.D. program in an engineering discipline.